Boeing/config-file-validator/README.md

 ### Docker

-We offer alpine, ubuntu, and scratch containers
+We offer Alpine, Ubuntu, and Scratch containers

 #### Alpine